 Clinical activity and molecular correlates of response to atezolizumab alone or in combination with bevacizumab versus sunitinib in renal cell carcinoma.
 Nat Med (2018) 24(6):749-757.
 PMID: 29867230

 I am the lead for solid tumor research at Barts Cancer Institute.
 I also lead the genitourinary (GU) cancer group at BCI.

 My work focuses on a spectrum of clinical studies from phase I to randomised phase III.
 The majority of the studies are translational phase II studies investigating novel targeted and immune therapies.
 They exploit functional imaging and tissue collection.

 Alongside these trials, our research focuses on correlation of novel biomarkers and aims to define markers that are of prognostic value and can predict response or resistance to therapy.

 I have written over 100 peer review papers in this area and have grant income from national and international funding bodies.

 I am on the editorial board of a number of journals and am part of the faculty for the major global oncology meetings.

-Nivolumab plus ipilimumab versus sunitinib in first-line treatment for advanced renal cell carcinoma: extended follow-up of efficacy and safety results from a randomised, controlled, phase 3 trial Motzer RJ, Rini BI, McDermott DF et al. The Lancet Oncology (2019) 20(7) 1370-1385
+Nivolumab plus cabozantinib versus sunitinib in first-line treatment for advanced renal cell carcinoma (CheckMate 9ER): long-term follow-up results from an open-label, randomised, phase 3 trial Motzer RJ, Powles T, Burotto M et al. The Lancet Oncology (2022) 23(7) 888-898